 Sometimes we might limit how much the Business can receive into or pay from the Business Account , or how much the Business can withdraw or spend using a Revolut Card.
 We might also limit the value of currency exchange the Business can carry out at any one time or over a period of time and we will let the Business know via the Business app or the portal.

-The Business Account is kept in Australian Dollars.
+The base currency of the Business Account is Australian Dollars.

 12. MAKING TRANSFERS BETWEEN REVOLUT ACCOUNTS